Multiple Vulnerabilities in Google Android OS Could Allow for Remote Code Execution

 We recommend the following actions be taken:

-- Apply appropriate patches provided by Google to vulnerable systems, immediately after appropriate testing.
+Apply the stable channel update provided by Google to vulnerable systems immediately after appropriate testing.
 (M1051: Update Software)

-o Safeguard 10.5: Enable Anti-Exploitation Features: Enable anti-exploitation features on enterprise assets and software, where possible, such as Apple® System Integrity Protection (SIP) and Gatekeeper™.
+o Safeguard 10.5: Enable Anti-Exploitation Features: Enable anti-exploitation features on enterprise assets and software, where possible, such as Microsoft® Data Execution Prevention (DEP), Windows® Defender Exploit Guard (WDEG), or Apple® System Integrity Protection (SIP) and Gatekeeper™.